mr4tt/zotbot/README.md

 - [Programming as Driving: Unsafe at Any Speed?](https://web.media.mit.edu/~lieber/Lieberary/ZStep/57-Chevy/57-Chevy.html)

 - [The Bobbit Worm Chronicles](https://www.michiganreefers.com/threads/the-bobbit-worm-chronicles.84173/) - So I have discovered that I have a Bobbit Worm.
 He is through my main piece of lace rock (90 lbs dry) so I can not remove the rock.
 He has polished off a beautiful rock anemone and I fear for my Rics, and well, everything else.
 Here is my plan.
 I am looking for alternatives or a better way...

-- [Collections: Why Don’t We Use Chemical Weapons Anymore?](https://acoup.blog/2020/03/20/collections-why-dont-we-use-chemical-weapons-anymore/) - This week, we’re going to talk briefly about why ‘we’ – and by ‘we’ here, I mean the top-tier of modern militaries – have generally eschewed the systematic…